Valley Sports Camp

 About

-Valley Sports Camp offers a wide range of games and sports, including Capture the Flag, Star Wars, Basketball, Flag Football, Bombardment, Hockey, Soccer, Splashball, Tennis, European Dodgeball, Ultimate Frisbee, Frisbee Golf, Soccer Golf, King of the Castle, Home Run Derby, Yuki Ball, Jedi Dodgeball, Duck-Duck-Sponge, Parachute Games, Badminton, Prison Dodgeball, Kickball, Castleball, Water Games, Relay Races, Swimming, Tennis Baseball, and Football.
-Kids play 4–6 different sports and enrichment activities each day and are grouped by grade level to play developmentally appropriate games and sports.
-Multi-Sport Camps are described as an active, high-energy program for boys and girls in Pre-K through 8th grade.
+Valley Sports Camp offers a wide mix of sports and games, including Capture the Flag, Star Wars, Basketball, Flag Football, Bombardment, Hockey, Soccer, Splashball, Tennis, European Dodgeball, Ultimate Frisbee, Frisbee Golf, Soccer Golf, King of the Castle, Home Run Derby, Yuki Ball, Jedi Dodgeball, Duck-Duck-Sponge, Parachute Games, Badminton, Prison Dodgeball, Kickball, Castleball, Water Games, Relay Races, Swimming, and Tennis Baseball.
+Campers play 4–6 different sports and enrichment activities each day.

 • Ages: 4–13 years old

-According to the program, 1–2 days during the week all multi-sport and basketball campers go to Blackberry Farm for sports games and swimming.
-Campers walk through Monta Vista High School and cross McClellan Road at a crosswalk with crossing guards to walk down Byrne Road on the sidewalk to Blackberry Farm, and parents may choose drop off and pick up at Blackberry Farm instead of having their children walk.
-Blackberry Farm has full-time lifeguards, offers optional life jackets, and staff supervise on the pool edges and in the pool.
-Pre-K and Kinder children are only allowed in the pool with a life jacket unless parents opt out, and they go into the shallow part of the pool where they can stand, while older children must pass a swim test by Blackberry Farm lifeguards to use the water slide or deep end.
-Swimming is optional, and other games are provided for kids who do not swim or choose not to swim.
+Valley Sports Camp offers before and after camp care in an indoor facility that includes a variety of indoor and outdoor games and activities and an afternoon snack, and after camp care includes snack and additional organized games and activities.
+One to two days during the week, all multi-sport and basketball campers go to Blackberry Farm for sports games and swimming, where there are full-time lifeguards and life jackets available.
+Pre-K and Kinder children are only allowed in the pool with a life jacket (unless parents opt out) and go into the shallow part of the pool where they can stand, while older children must pass a swim test by Blackberry Farm lifeguards to use the water slide or deep end; swimming is optional and other games are provided for children who do not swim or choose not to swim.

-The camp states that changes for summer camp can be made anytime with no change fees, including changing weeks, locations, or swapping a week for another child.
+The camp states that changes for summer camp can be made anytime with no change fees.
 Before May 15th, cancellations receive a full refund minus a non-refundable $25 registration fee, and after May 15th, cancellations receive a full refund minus a 25% cancellation fee and credit card processing fees.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.